Finishing the web application with Sequent

 Adding and editing Posts

-In order to have a fully working blog application an author needs to be able to submit and edit posts.
-In this example we won’t go into detail on how to do login, since that is not in Sequent scope.
+In order to have a fully working blog application, an author needs to be able to submit and edit posts.
+In this example we won’t go into detail on how to handle logging in, since that is outside of Sequent scope.

 class EditPost < Sequent::Command